 If you’re ever wondering what to do in Canggu, just go for a walk and find some food.

 Canggu is the place to be when the sun goes down – it won’t be difficult to figure out what to do in Canggu at night.
 Before the town became known as the place where digital nomads in Bali reside, Canggu was known for its nightlife.
-Here are three places to check out:
+Unfortunately, thanks to COVID-19 we suspect the nightlife in Canggu is probably a bit quieter – hopefully this changes when we travel resumes in the future.

 Vault is a relatively new player in the nightclub scene but is quickly gaining popularity.
 The interior is slick and modern, with a dancefloor and a DJ playing electronic beats.
 Vault frequently hosts events, many of which are free if you enter before midnight.